 Skip To Content

-For many people, the answer is yes — but these strategies could help you minimize the hit on your retirement income.
+For most people, the answer is yes.
+These strategies could help minimize the hit on this retirement income source.

 Social Security benefit taxes are based on what the Social Security Administration (SSA) refers to as your “combined” income.
 That consists of your adjusted gross income, plus any nontaxable interest you earned (and certain other items) and half of your Social Security income.
-The thresholds for when your benefits will be taxable vary based on your filing status as shown in below the chart.
+The thresholds for when your benefits will be taxable vary based on your filing status as shown in the chart below.

 Calculating your Social Security federal income tax